-Seats and dates are not guaranteed until your 50% reservation deposit payments are successfully received.
+- Seats and dates are not guaranteed until your 50% reservation deposit payments are successfully received.

-Be advised that any booking or cancellation transaction fees are assumed by each traveler.

-Remaining balances will be collected in cash the day of your arrival or via bank transaction 2 weeks before your arrival.
+Be advised that any booking or cancellation transaction fees are assumed by each traveled that any booking or cancellation transaction fever are assumed by each traveler semining balances will be collected in cash the day of your arrival or via bank transaction 2 weeks before your arrival.